Request for Qualifications

 The panel will identify three finalists for each project opportunity who will be invited to develop conceptual site specific proposals after attending an orientation session with the project team and key stakeholders.
 Artists may be invited to develop proposals for more than one of the art opportunities.
 These finalists will enter into a Memorandum of Understanding (MOU) with the Arts Commission, under which they will be paid an honorarium of $3,000 plus travel reimbursement for development of each individual proposal.
 The Treasure Island Phase One Projects Selection Panel will reconvene to consider the finalists’ proposals in an interview format and will select one artist and an alternate for each of the three project sites for review and comment by the Arts Commission prior to presentation to the Treasure Island Art Steering Committee and Treasure Island Development Authority for approval.
 Artist’s proposals will be evaluated by a fine arts conservator to identify future maintenance and conservation needs.
 Any artwork proposed for the island must be designed for the Treasure Island/Yerba Buena Island context in terms of the materials used and the structural integrity of the work which will have to withstand the salt air and strong winds that are characteristic of the maritime environment.
 Artwork proposals will also be evaluated at subsequent stages of design for seismic stability.
 All Arts Commission, Treasure Island Development Authority meetings and Public Art Selection Panel meetings are open to the public and are posted on the City’s website at least 72 hours in advance of the meeting.
 To check the meeting schedule for public art projects, please go to the Arts Commission calendar or the Treasure Island Development Authority website.

 Two pre-application workshops for these opportunities will be conducted by SFAC.
+Workshops are not mandatory to attend to apply for the RFQs.
 One will take place on Treasure Island and the other at the SFAC’s offices to discuss the following topics:

 - Treasure Island’s Art Master Plan objectives and the strategies for achieving these objectives